Stan Ashby

-Stan Ashby (31 July 1907 – 27 August 1988) was a British middle-distance runner.
-He competed in the men's 1500 metres at the 1928 Summer Olympics.
+Stanley Trevor Ashby (31 July 1907 – 27 August 1988) was a British middle-distance runner who competed at the 1928 Summer Olympics.

+Biography

 Ashby was born on 31 July 1907 in Coventry, Warwickshire, the son of William and Ada Jane Ashby.

-1928 Summer Olympics

-Ashby was one of three British athletes competing in the men's 1500 metres.
+At the 1928 Olympic Games, Ashby was one of three British athletes competing in the men's 1500 metres.
 Although he came third in his heat, a report in the Coventry Evenging Telegraph says "He ran a very good race, gave of his best and was only beaten by two men whose claims to be in the final were overwhelming.".

+Ashby finished second behind Cyril Ellis in the 1 mile event at the 1929 AAA Championships.